 Although the stigma of women in construction has reduced dramatically and the pay gap is relatively small compared to other industries, there is still work to be done.
 We’re proud of the women in the UK Connect and One.site teams who make such a difference to the way we – and our customers on construction sites – work and look forward to everything they will help to achieve in the near future.

-One.site is a new way to manage your workforce.
+One.site is a revolutionary way to manage your workforce.
 Save time, money and speed up your processes via digital workforce management solutions.